Euclid preparation. XXIV. Calibration of the halo mass function in $\Lambda(\nu)$CDM cosmologies: Methodology

 where $R(M)= \left[3\,M\,/\,(4\,\pi\,\rho_{\rm m})\right]^{1/3} $ is the Lagrangian radius of a sphere containing the mass $M$, and $W(k\,R)$ is the top-hat filter in $k$-space.

-The multiplicity function is said to be universal if its cosmological dependence comes only through its dependence on the peak-height $\nu$, with the functional form of this dependence being independent of cosmology.
+The multiplicity function is said to be universal if its cosmological dependence comes only through its dependence on the peak height $\nu$, with the functional form of this dependence being independent of cosmology.
 While this assumption of HMF universality holds to first approximation, a number of independent analyses based on \textit{N}-body simulations have demonstrated that the HMF systematically deviates from universality at late times \citep{Crocce:2009mg, Courtin:2010gx, Watson:2012mt, Diemer:2020rgd, Ondaro-Mallea:2021yfv}.

-The non-universality of the HMF has been observed to depend both on the halo definition \citep{Watson:2012mt,Despali:2015yla, Diemer:2020rgd, Ondaro-Mallea:2021yfv} and on the residual dependence of $\delta_{\rm c}$ on cosmology.
-For instance, although several works have used the mass variance $\sigma^2(M, z)$ as a characteristic parameter \citep{ Jenkins:2000bv, Reed:2003sq, Warren:2005ey, Tinker:2008ff, Crocce:2009mg, Watson:2012mt, Bocquet:2015pva, Castro:2020yes}, it has been shown by \citet{Courtin:2010gx} that correctly using the peak-height $\nu(M, z)=\delta_{\rm c}/\sigma(M, z)$, thus including the cosmological dependence of the linear collapse barrier $\delta_{\rm c}$, provides more universal results.
+The non-universality of the HMF has been observed to depend on both the halo definition \citep{Watson:2012mt,Despali:2015yla, Diemer:2020rgd, Ondaro-Mallea:2021yfv} and the residual dependence of $\delta_{\rm c}$ on cosmology.
+For instance, although several works have used the mass variance $\sigma^2(M, z)$ as a characteristic parameter \citep{ Jenkins:2000bv, Reed:2003sq, Warren:2005ey, Tinker:2008ff, Crocce:2009mg, Watson:2012mt, Bocquet:2015pva, Castro:2020yes}, it has been shown by \citet{Courtin:2010gx} that correctly using the peak height $\nu(M, z)=\delta_{\rm c}/\sigma(M, z)$, thus including the cosmological dependence of the linear collapse barrier $\delta_{\rm c}$, provides more universal results.
 The effect is more prominent at high masses, which is the regime relevant for cluster cosmology and where we dedicate particular attention in this paper.

-In our analysis, halos are defined as spherical overdensities with average enclosed density equal to $\Delta_{\rm vir}(z)$ times the background density, where $\Delta_{\rm vir}(z)$ is the non-linear density contrast of virialized structures as predicted by spherical collapse~\citep[see, e.g.,][]{Eke:1996ds,Bryan_1998}.
+In our analysis, halos are defined as spherical overdensities with average enclosed density equal to $\Delta_{\rm vir}(z)$ times the background density, where $\Delta_{\rm vir}(z)$ is the non-linear density contrast of virialized structures as predicted by spherical collapse~\citep[see, e.g.][]{Eke:1996ds,Bryan_1998}.
 In the following, we parameterize the HMF for a given cosmology at a given redshift according to the fitting function introduced by~\citet{Bhattacharya:2010wy},

 The dependence of the fitting parameters $\{a, p, q\}$ on cosmology is presented in Sect.~\ref{sec:modeling}.
-As for $\delta_{\rm c}$, we use the fitting formula presented by~\cite{Kitayama:1996pk}.
+As for $\delta_{\rm c}$, we use the fitting formula presented by~\cite{Kitayama:1996ne}.